coderbeez/qwerty/README.md

 Throughout the development process Chrome was used to test for functionality and Chrome developer tools for layout and responsiveness on various screen sizes.
 Once deployed, the site was also tested on Edge, Firefox and Safari browers and on both android and iOS mobiles.

 After sign-off, structured manual testing of the site was carried out on various browsers and screens sizes.
-Detailed plans were followed to ensure code was thoroughly tested and UX user stories covered.
+Detailed plans were followed to ensure code was thoroughly tested.

 ### Distraction & User Management